basarat/typescript-book/docs/testing/jest.md

 > [Pro egghead lesson on Jest / TypeScript](https://egghead.io/lessons/typescript-getting-started-with-jest-using-typescript)

-No testing solution out there is in my opinion perfect.
+No testing solution out there is perfect.
 That said, jest is an excellent unit testing option which provides great TypeScript support.

 > Note: We assume you start off with a simple node package.json setup.
 Also all TypeScript files should be in a `src` folder which is always recommended (even without Jest) for a clean project setup.